Workshops/Seminars for High School Students

 This program is designed for high school (rising juniors and seniors) and pre-medical undergraduate students interested in pursuing careers in medicine, STEM, medical research and development, or health care design, with a specific focus on Anesthesiology, Perioperative and Pain Medicine.
 Three sessions will be offered in 2020: Session 1 June 15-26, 2020, Session 2 July 27-August 7, 2020, Session 3 (Advanced) July 6-17.
 Tuition for Sessions 1 and 2 is $4,500.
 Tuiton for Session 3 is $5,995.

-The Stanford ValleyCare Clinical Academy Program is a two-week program for high school juniors and seniors with a strong interest in medicine as a career.
+The Stanford ValleyCare Clinical Academy Program is a two-week program in Pleasanton, CA for high school juniors and seniors with a strong interest in medicine as a career.
 Students will participate in an enriched curriculum consisting of hands-on activities, interactive lectures, and simulation experiences.
 Students must be 16 years old to participate.
 There is a $50.00 application fee and a $3,500 fee to participate.

 Big Data is radically transforming healthcare.
 To provide real-time personalized healthcare, we need hardware and software solutions that can efficiently store and process large-scale biomedical datasets.
 In this 3-week workshop, high school students and undergraduates will learn the concepts of cloud computing and parallel systems architecture, how to design parallel programs for computationally intensive medical applications, and how to run these applications on computing frameworks such as Cloud Computing and High-Performance Computing (HPC) systems.
 Cost is $5,000.